F1248/OpenCore-Legacy-Patcher/docs/VENTURA-DROP.md

 ## Newly dropped hardware

-MacOS Ventura's release dropped a large amount of Intel hardware, thus requiring the usage of OpenCore Legacy Patcher on the following models (in addition to previously removed models):
+With the release of macOS Ventura, a large amount of Intel hardware has been dropped, thus requiring the usage of OpenCore Legacy Patcher on the following models (in addition to previously removed models):

 * iMac16,1 (21.5-inch, Late 2015)
 * iMac16,2 (21.5-inch and 21.5-inch 4K, Late 2015)